relativitydev/relativity-trace-documentation/docs/user_documentation.md

 **Content**

 Extracted text and metadata for submitted Native files and all children documents expanded from containers/archives.
-Please, refer to **Appending B** for field descriptions.
+Please, refer to [Appendix B](#appendix-b-trace-document-extraction-fields) for field descriptions.